OctopusDeploy/blog/blog/2020-09/runbook-self-service-server-provision/index.md

 ## Conclusion

-In this blog, I showed you how to use Octopus Runbooks to provision and tear down infrascture in AWS.
+In this blog post, I showed you how to use runbook automation in Octopus to provision and tear down infrastructure in AWS.
 We added addtional